SadraAG84/SadraAG84/README.md

 - 👨‍💻 Currently pursuing a degree in Computer Engineering
 - 🌱 I’m currently learning Flutter & Dart
-- 🙌 Contact Me on my social media for any questions about my project
+- 🙌 Contact Me on my social media for any questions about my projects

 ## My Github: